Dénia: Sports

 Dénia's local football team is called Club Deportivo Dénia, and plays at the seventh level in Spain's pyramid, the Lliga Primera FFCV.

-Dénia's local basketball team is called Dénia Basquet, and plays at the fifth level in Spain's pyramid, the Primera División de Baloncesto.
+Dénia's local basketball team is called Dénia Basquet, and plays at the fourth level in Spain's pyramid, in the Tercera FEB, having been promoted as runners-up of the Liga Foster's Hollywood Primera División Masculina in the 2025-2026 season.